Did you know that your tongue can affect your breathing, sleep, and jaw health?

 About Oral Therapy

 What is Orofacial Myofunctional Therapy?

-You must be committed to doing the exercise given 3 times a day to see results.
+You must be committed to doing the given exercises 3 times a day to see results.

 We work with all the muscles of the head, neck, mouth, and throat.
 When some muscles are not doing their jobs, other muscles must compensate.
 This leads to disfunction.
 Disfunction of airway muscles leads to a closed airway which can lead to headaches.
-Disfunction of the tongue muscles leads to jaw strain and pain and/or crowded teeth or incorrect bite.
+Disfunction of the tongue muscles leads to jaw strain, pain, and/or crowded teeth or incorrect bite.